microsoft/beachball/packages/website/content/docs/overview/change-files.md

 category: doc
 ---

-There are [very popular](https://semantic-release.gitbook.io/semantic-release/) and excellent packages out there that does version bumping already!
-So, how does `beachball` differ from those? `beachball` does NOT rely on commit messages for determining the next semantic version.
+There are <a href="https://semantic-release.gitbook.io/semantic-release/" target="_blank">very popular</a> and excellent packages available which manage package versioning already.
+Beachball works differently: `beachball` does \_not\_ rely on commit messages for determining the next semantic version.
 Rather, it uses something called a "change file".

 ### What is a Change File?